cschmittiey/cleeb.net/content/blogs/shallenge.md

 Stopped: Thu Jun 20 19:01:35 2024
 ```

-Wow! and we end up getting about 120GH/s running the patched pure kernel. an hour and 15 minutes later, we're in 9th place and rising quickly!
+Wow! and we end up getting about 120GH/s running the patched kernel. an hour and 15 minutes later, I'm in 9th place and rising quickly!

 ![a screenshot of me being in 9th place on the leaderboard](/images/posts/shallenge/9th.jpg)